rian39/lists/log.md

 - TODO: add reference to morris
 - DONE: read manuscript again looking for ensemble focus
 - TODO: read the notes above
-- TODO: read the notes in blue notebook
+- DONE: read the notes in blue notebook
 - trying to calculate how many hours I need to revise the manuscript -- see blue_aug2016 notebook 152-153
 - starting reading the siegen manuscript and writing a few notes on it.
 - reframe the list as important topic for bdas -- use peters argument for media theory notes/durham-peters-cloud.md - data comes first, and in a list;